luqaska/Lagrange/README.md

 ### Disqus

-Lagrange supports comments at the end of posts through [Disqus](https://disqus.com/).
-In order to activate Disqus commenting, set `disqus.comments` to true in the `_data/settings.yml` file.
+Lagranjoo supports comments at the end of posts through [Disqus](https://disqus.com/).
+In order to activate Disqus commenting, set `disqus.comments` to true in the `_config.yml` file.
 If you do not have a Disqus account already, you will have to set one up, and create a profile for your website.
 You will be given a `disqus_shortname` that will be used to generate the appropriate comments sections for your site.
 More information on [how to set up Disqus](http://www.perfectlyrandom.org/2014/06/29/adding-disqus-to-your-jekyll-powered-github-pages/).

+### Utterances

+[Utterances](https://utteranc.es) is a service like Disqus, but powered by GitHub Issues.
+You'll need a GitHub account to use this.

 ### Google Analytics

 It is possible to track your site statistics through [Google Analytics](https://www.google.com/analytics/).
-Similar to Disqus, you will have to create an account for Google Analytics, and enter the correct Google ID for your site under `google-ID` in the `settings.yml` file.
+Similar to Disqus, you will have to create an account for Google Analytics, and enter the correct Google ID for your site under `google-ID` in the `_config.yml` file.
 More information on [how to set up Google Analytics](https://michaelsoolee.com/google-analytics-jekyll/).
 Note: If you are not using Google Analytics, please change `google-ID` to an empty string.

 ### RSS Feeds